 The hazardous nature of the chemicals prompted Harris County authorities to issue a “shelter-in-place” order for much of Deer Park on Sunday.
 They lifted the order early Monday morning, however, after repeated air quality readings remained below hazardous levels.

 Furnace Fire Erupted at ExxonMobil Baytown Refinery Fire

 Just one day earlier, a fire at the ExxonMobil Baytown refinery sent another plume of heavy smoke into the skies around Houston.

 The March 16th blaze apparently involved a furnace on one of the refinery’s hydrofining units.
 While the incident “resulted in emissions to the atmosphere,” authorities opted not to issue a “shelter-in-place” prder for the surrounding area.

 “Pollution Control is still monitoring the air south of the plant around La Porte and Clear Lake with no reading at this time,” Harris County Judge Lina Hidalgo during a media briefing on Saturday afternoon.

 Emergency crews brought the ExxonMobil refinery fire under control within three hours, and the skies around Houston began to clear by 4:00 p.m.

-Our Undefeated Plant Explosion Lawyers Have Won Over $1 Billion.
+Undefeated Plant and Refinery Explosion Lawyers with #1 Largest Wins in History.
 Call 1-888-603-3636 or Click Here For a Free Consultation

-All consultations are free, and because we only work on a contingency-fee basis, you’ll owe nothing unless we win your case.
+All consultations are free, and you’ll owe nothing unless we win your case.